Sanaullah sees Azam Khan’s alleged statement on cipher controversy as ‘charge sheet’ against Imran

 Elaborating on the alleged crime, he said, “Making a classified document or a [piece of] information public and then taking it in one’s possession — no person is legally eligible to have it (cipher) in their custody”.
 The minister also likened the case to proceedings initiated against former US president Donald Trump on allegations of mishandling classified documents.

-He also alleged that while “Imran told Azam that the cipher has gone missing, but my assessment is that he (Imran) still has it”.
+He further alleged that while “Imran told Azam that the cipher had gone missing, my assessment is that he (Imran) still has it”.

 “So the cypher is with him.
 He has not just committed the crime of making it public, but he continues to be guilty of a crime by keeping it in his possession until he is arrested in this case and the cypher is recovered,” the minister said.